jed/esbuild-plugin-eval/README.md

 }).then(stop)
 ```

-In this case, we have this module that generates the first 50 fibonacci numbers like this:
+In this case, we have a module that generates the first 50 fibonacci numbers like this:

 ```js
 let fib = n => n < 2 ?
 1 : fib(n - 1) + fib(n - 2)